 ✅ Cost-Effective:

 While a good pair of cross-training shoes may be somewhat more expensive compared to a good pair of running shoes, they allow you to do different activities without having to pay for different pairs of specialty shoes.
+This saves you money in the long run as one pair does the job of several.

 Overall, cross-training shoes are quite popular and offer many benefits.
 But can they do the job as well as running shoes when it comes to running, walking, or jogging?